 427 Jesus the Christ

 Building upon RELS 426, this course begins with an examination of aspects of the life of the historical Jesus, including his teaching, ministry, and the events leading to his crucifixion.
 The four canonical Gospels and Letters of Paul will be analyzed as students probe the question of why Jesus came to be understood as the Messiah by the first Christians.
 Credit will be granted for only one of RELS 427 or RELS 440.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 498 Selected Topics